-The Company expects that substantially all of the existing gains and losses related to foreign currency derivatives reported in Accumulated other comprehensive loss as of March 31, 2024 to be reclassified into earnings during the next twelve months.
-See Note 10 for additional information about derivative financial instruments and the effects from reclassification to Net income.
+The Company expects that substantially all of the existing gains and losses related to foreign currency derivatives reported in Accumulated accumulated other comprehensive loss as of March 31, 2024 June 30, 2024 to be reclassified into earnings during the next twelve months.
+See Note 10 for additional information about derivative financial instruments and the effects from reclassification to Net income, net income (loss).